-David is an associate professor (docent) of human geography, and is a US citizen (now also with Swedish citizenship) with roots on Åland.
+David is an associate professor (docent) of human geography and director of graduate studies, and is a US citizen (now also with Swedish citizenship) with roots on Åland.
 Previous to coming to Uppsala in 2007 he taught at Vassar College in New York State.
-He received a PhD in human geography from Pennsylvania State University in 2005, and his research focuses primarily on the spatiality of the construction and reproduction of geographic identity.
+He received a PhD in human geography from Pennsylvania State University in 2005, and his research focuses primarily on geographic identity.
 His teaching is primarily in the areas of political geography and planning.

 Also available at

 My first university degree is in psychology (Cornell University, 1989), and my understanding of the world has been shaped by this psychological perspective ever since.
 When I eventually did a master's (2001) and PhD (2005) in human geography (Pennsylvania State University), it was with a focus on identity, and the ways in which we psychologically negotiate sameness and difference in the West.

 I have served in various administrative roles in the Department of Social and Economic Geography here in Uppsala, and am current director of graduate studies, and am responsible for the department's gender equality work.